FahmidulHaquee/21-blackjack/README.md

 - If the player achieves a score of 21 on their first turn, their turn automatically ends and the dealer's turn begins.
 - Otherwise, the player has a choice to hit or stick.
-  - If they hit and bust (score > 21), the player loses.
+  - If they hit and bust (score > 21), the player loses and the dealer wins.
   - If they reach 21, the player's turn automatically ends
   - If their score is under 21 again, the prompt to hit/stick is repeated.